oracle-quickstart/oci-airflow/README.md

 *In Development*

 ### oracle
-*In Development* - This requires some updates to Alembic to work properly.
+*In Development* - This requires some updates to Alembic to work properly, bootstrapping the database currently fails.

 ## Celery for parallelized execution
 This template also supports celery executor to parallelize execution among multiple workers.
 If using celery and pre-existing VCN/Subnet, ensure a security list entry is present allowing TCP 5555 ingress/egress for the Flower UI on the Airflow master.

 See the Security section below for detail on synchronization of Fernet Key among cluster hosts.